ArjunKhade/netflix-gpt/README.md

  - deployed app on firebase.
  - created sign in and sign up user.
  - created redux store to store user details.
+ - Bugfix: If user is not logged in then navigate to login page.
+ - unsubscribe to onAuthStateChanged.